-Berkeley Energia's wholly-owned Salamanca Uranium Project is located near Madrid, approximately 70km from the city of Salamanca, Spain.
+Berkeley Energia’s wholly owned Salamanca Uranium Project is located near Madrid, approximately 70km from the Spanish city of Salamanca.
 The project involves the development of the Retortillo, Zona 7 and Alameda near-surface uranium deposits.

-The pre-feasibility study (PFS) for the project was completed in September 2013, and was further updated in November 2015 by including the resources from the Zona 7 deposit.
-The definitive feasibility study (DFS) is scheduled for completion in May 2016, and production is anticipated to start in 2017.
+The pre-feasibility study (PFS) for the project was completed in September 2013 and further updated in November 2015 by including the resources from the Zona 7 deposit.
+The definitive feasibility study (DFS) was completed in July 2016 and the initial construction works commenced in July 2017.

 The overall investment to bring the project into production is estimated at $81.4m.
-The mine is expected to have a production life of 18 years, during which time approximately 450 jobs will be generated.
+The mine is expected to have a production life of 14 years and will support the creation of 450 jobs.

 Salamanca Uranium Project geology and mineralisation

 The deposits are vein-type uranium deposits hosted in fine-grained meta-sedimentary sequences, adjacent to granitic intrusives.
-The mineralisation at Zona 7 and Retortillo is held within a stockwork of veins, and is associated with the presence of sulphides within the partially weathered zone and fresh rock.
+The mineralisation at Zona 7 and Retortillo is held within a stockwork of veins and associated with the presence of sulphides within the partially weathered zone and fresh rock.

 The mineralisation at Alameda occurs in a complex network of dipping brittle structures, such as veins, faults, fractures and along-bedding contacts.
 The mineralised zones commonly have sharp boundaries, which separate the mineralised structures from the poorly-mineralised host rock.